vectordotdev/vector/website/docs/reference/testing.md

   relevantWhen={null}
   required={true}
   templateable={false}
-  type={"table"}
+  type={"[table]"}
   unit={null}
   >

 #### conditions

-A table that defines a collection of conditions to check against the output of atransform.
-A test is considered to have passed when each condition has resolvedtrue for one or more events extracted from the target transform.
+A table that defines a collection of conditions to check against the output of a transform.
+A test is considered to have passed when each condition has resolved true for one or more events extracted from the target transform.

 <Fields filters={false}>